junko911/word-counter/README.md

 ## Usage

-To run the project, first run:
+To use the project, first run:

 ```bash
 $ cd ../api